-The research questions dealt with the experiences of bereaved young siblings and the content of the needs and responses given to them or that were lacking.
-The study findings describe a chronological sequence of events, beginning with the breaking of the news of the loss to the family, through the early stages of bereavement and its impact on family dynamics, to the ongoing bereavement and the impact on the development of the bereaved sibling over the years.
-Several perspectives emerged from the participants in the focus groups, since in addition to their personal perspective, they also referred to the experiences of others in their environment.
-The sequence of events was presented mainly from the point of view of the children (the bereaved siblings) and the bereaved parents, but also from the point of view of functionaries and service providers involved in their care.
-Analysis of the findings shows two topics around which extensive parts of the group discourse were focused: needs and responses.
+Our research questions focused on the experiences of young bereaved siblings, particularly their needs and responses given to their needs, or lack thereof.
+Our findings are organized according to a chronological sequence of events, beginning with the family receiving news of the death, moving on next to the early stages of bereavement and its impact on family dynamics, and finally looking at ongoing bereavement and its impact on the bereaved sibling’s development over time.
+A variety of insights emerged from the participants in the focus groups as they offered not only their personal perspectives, but also the experiences of others in their environment.
+The sequence of events emphasized is primarily from the bereaved siblings’ and parents’ point of view, but also from that of service providers involved in their care.
+Analysis of the findings shows that extensive parts of the group discourse were focused on two topics: needs and responses.

 Since this structure of the time sequence, perspectives and focus on issues occurred spontaneously and across all the groups, it is reasonable to assume that this is significant for the participants in processing the issue at the center of this study.
 Therefore, the presentation of the findings below recreated, as much as possible, the structure of the discussions in the focus groups.

-The Receipt of the Death Notification, the Funeral, and the Mourning Period
+Receiving Notification of Death; the Funeral and Mourning Period

-The period that begins with the receipt of the bad news, continues with the funeral, and concludes with the end of the 7-day mourning period (Shiva), received a great deal of attention in all the focus groups.
-The participants described this period in detail, in very emotional terms, emphasizing the extreme experience that it was for them.
-Participants stressed in their reports that this period is well engraved in their memory as a sequence of dramatic and traumatic events, and that this period is a milestone from which and onwards nothing will be as it was.
+A period of bereavement that received a great deal of attention in all the focus groups began with the receipt of the bad news, continued to the funeral, and concluded with the end of the 7-day mourning period (Shiva).
+Participants described this period in detail and in highly emotional terms, emphasizing how extreme the experience felt.
+They stressed how it was deeply engraved in their memories as a sequence of dramatic and traumatic events, and how this period was a turning point after which nothing would be as it was.

+The Bereaved Siblings’ Perspective

-From the bereaved siblings’ perspective descriptions of chaos and the experience of confusion and uncertainty stand out.
-At times, the confusion is so great that even key facts are not clear.
-Thus, for example, it happened that the siblings were not at all sure whether someone had been killed or who that person was.
-One participant relates that she went through five days of uncertainty about the fate of her sister:
+Descriptions of chaos and experiences of confusion and uncertainty stand out in the bereaved siblings’ stories of this period.
+At times, their confusion was so great that even key facts were unclear.
+For example, some siblings were not sure whether someone had been killed at all or who that person was.
+One participant describes experiencing five days of uncertainty about her sister’s fate:

 After three days I was taken to another house by relatives and my cousin came and I asked her how my sister was.
 For five days I thought she was injured and not dead.
 I did not imagine she had been killed.

-Another participant describes a chain of events in which she had to deal first with fears and uncertainties, then with a blatant and sudden message from her mother, and then with the embarrassment of atnot knowing which of her brothers had been killed:
+Another participant describes a chaotic chain of events ending in feelings of embarrassment at her uncertainty about which of her brothers had been killed:

 I was 12 at the time… We were at school.
-The secretary came in and turned to me: "They are waiting for you"… [Later at home] Mom told me: "You can come in, your brother was killed" – that’s how I found out.
+The secretary came in and turned to me: “They are waiting for you.”… [Later at home] Mom told me: “You can come in, your brother was killed”—that’s how I found out.
 At the time I had two brothers serving in the army and I didn’t know which of them had been killed.